Hello friends, today I've got another guest post for you and today it's all about what life is like owning or visiting with a dog in Amsterdam!

 You may remember I recently shared I'd be handing over this space to guest writers, as I prepare and recover from the birth of my second son, though they will still write about the same topics I do - travel (with a focus on luxury holidays and family travel), writing, and yes, lots of tips for coming to Amsterdam.
 And if you're here because your love of animals means you're also a vegan, you will love reading my guide to vegan Amsterdam.

 I'm happy to say that today's post is about the latter, but is all about something I'm really not qualified to write about - what it's like to live with a dog or dogs in Amsterdam!
 Kay Winters from Paws and Pines is your guest writer today and I love this post as it perfectly captures the many ways Amsterdam is a very dog-friendly city and why you shouldn't be put off travelling to Amsterdam with a dog.
+And if you're looking for more tips for travelling with dogs, this is the dog-friendly travel blog you should read.

 (And by the way if you'd like to write a guest post for As the Bird flies, here's where you can find out more.)